ajuno-labs/jamc-web/docs/design/notes.md

                         - How do we validate the tags?
 Admin, AI-based?
         - LMS/Tracking system: teachers can track students' progress and individual engagement in classes.
             - Tracking learning progress, engagement, and performance.
-            - Actually we might want to thing exactly what to be tracked here.
+            - Actually, we might want to think exactly what to be tracked here.
+    - Module
-    - Module monetization: teachers can sell the modules which are concrete parts for students outside of that class.
+        - Monetization: teachers can sell the modules which are concrete parts for students outside of that class.
             - We need to think exactly how the monetization system should be.
                 - Students within a real class should be able to access the modules for free.
                 - Students outside can purchase the modules.
 How do they purchase the modules?
                     - How do we handle the payment?
                         - Payment services?
                     - Freemium model:
                         - Trials for every module?
-                    - I think each teacher would want to pricing their own modules.
+                        - I think each teacher would want to price their own modules.
 Because it depends on the effort.
 The system can't decide the price.
             - We could have a recommendation system for students to purchase modules based on personal style and reviews for the modules.
                 - Recommendation probably would be AI based here.
                 - How exactly can we track the personal style?
                     - Frequently asked questions, accessed modules?
+        - Plugins system: allow teachers to customize the structure of the modules according to their own needs.
     - Authentication and authorization
         - OAuth
         - Passkey?